 Throughout the years, I’ve fed a number of different high-quality dog foods to my German Shepherds.

-However, the standout and my consistent go-to is Royal Canin Adult German Shepherd food.
+One of my consistent go-to’s is Eukanuba Breed Specific German Shepherd Dry Dog Food.
 I feed my adult dogs this particular blend for a number of reasons.

 The blend is designed specifically with German Shepherds in mind, as it uses high-quality, animal-based nutrients to counter the extra stress put on the joints of GSDs and to help the development strong lean muscle to keep the breed in peak physical condition.
 A specialized fiber system helps your dog to optimally absorb and digest these nutrients as well.